FAA finds safety concerns at Las Vegas airport in review spurred by midair collision in Washington

 Rocheleau promised to take additional actions in Las Vegas and at any other airport where the FAA identifies concerns.

+Former NTSB Chairman Jim Hall said there have long been safety issues with the helicopter tour industry, describing it as slipping in many cases into “becoming an attraction rather than a safe ride.”
+He said he is glad to see the FAA addressing it.

+“Unfortunately in aviation, it is accidents that bring the attention of the regulators to their responsibilities," he said.

-The January midair collision near Washington's Ronald Reagan National Airport that killed 67 people was the deadliest aviation disaster in the United States since 2001.
+The January midair collision near Washington's Ronald Reagan National Airport was the deadliest aviation disaster in the United States since 2001.
 A series of other crashes and near misses in the months have raised worries about air travel, even though it remains safe overall.

 Helicopters have understandably been a key concern ever since that crash, but Rocheleau said the core safety issues remain operations and maintenance problems.
 He said the top causes of helicopter accidents include loss of control and striking an object during low-altitude operations.